 Safety training for campus groups is provided as needed by the following departments: Risk Management, Campus Police, Human Resources and Facilities Management.
-Safety-related material is occasionally printed in the College newspaper (The Connection), and via closed circuit TV monitors located in the buildings.
+Safety-related material is occasionally printed in the College newspaper (The Connection).

 Emergency Notifications

 The Clery Act requires every Title IV institution, without exception, to have and disclose emergency response and evacuation procedures in response to a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the campus.